steven-steven/Blog/pages/blog/2023-reinvention.html.md

 Now I will take few steps backward and talk about this year's hurdles and biggest lessons:

 ### Relationship.
 Origin and differences.
 Coping with uncertainties
-There was definitely tension throughout the year, from the LDR, meeting my parents, my mom and my GF struggling to communicate due to language barriers, having different religions, nationalities, cultures, hobbies, and personalities.
+There was definitely tension throughout the year, from the LDR, meeting my parents, my mom and my gf struggling to communicate due to language barriers, having different religions, nationalities, cultures, hobbies, and personalities.
 As soon as the honeymoon phase sheds, reality jumps in and shook us to the core.
 The tension builds and was unexpectedly at its climax the night we watched 'The Elements' movie, a story about overcoming differences and seeing a new world appear as two completely different worlds collide.
 After a night of back and forth we agreed to set our differences aside and learn to work and understand each other more.

 Agreeing on where should we live?
 What is it gonna look like?
 If starting over doesnt work, whats the backup plan?
 Would we have to keep making compromises?